 - Organize and assist at a blood drive.

 - Repair bicycles for the neighborhood children.
 Help find used bikes for kids who don't have one.

-- Teach bike safety to younger students through student-created skits, games, and stories.
+- Teach bike safety to younger children through youth-created skits, games, and stories.

-- Teach a game to younger students in an after-school program.
+- Teach a game to younger children in an after-school program.

-- Help younger students with problem solving skills.
+- Help younger children with problem solving skills.

 - Set up a booth and have people make cards for hospital patients.